Project planning

 What is a construction workflow?

 A construction workflow is the sequence of activities that takes place during the construction process, from the initial design and preconstruction stages to the final inspection and completion of the project.
 It outlines the various tasks and milestones that need to be accomplished in a logical and organized manner to ensure the successful execution of the project.
-The construction workflow typically includes the following key stages:

 • Preconstruction